Research & Information Services Manager

 General Description

-- Collaborate and direct other research done by analyst, other divisions, groups and sectors, by trade publications, etc.
+• Collaborate and direct other research done by analysts, other divisions, groups, sectors, trade publications, etc.

 Knowledge & Skills